gatsbyjs/gatsby/docs/docs/how-to/local-development/environment-variables.md

 GATSBY_ACTIVE_ENV=staging npm run develop
 ```

-Note that GATSBY_ACTIVE_ENV will NOT be set automatically only if explicitly added at the beginning of `gatsby develop` or `gatsby build` (otheriwse it's just `undefined`).
+**Note:** The `GATSBY_ACTIVE_ENV` will not be set automatically.
+You have to explicitly set the environment variable (e.g. by adding it to the `gatsby` command or setting it inside your terminal and/or CI provider).
+If not set it'll be `undefined`.